RoboMWM/RoboMWM/index.md

 - IRC: #robomwm @ irc.esper.net [Launch IRC webclient](https://r.robomwm.com/irc)
 - I read all direct messages from patrons on [Patreon](https://r.robomwm.com/patreon), which get emailed to me.
-- If you wish to use discord, ping me in the `#general` channel in the [GriefPrevention Discord server](https://r.griefprevention.com/dumcord)
+- If you wish to use Discord, ping me in the `#robomwm` channel in the [GriefPrevention Discord server](https://r.griefprevention.com/dumcord)

 ## Notable Projects